openstack-archive/fuel-plugin-influxdb-grafana/doc/source/overview.rst

 Among those dashboards, the *Main Dashboard* provides a single pane of glass overview of your OpenStack environment status.

-As shown in the figure below, the InfluxDB-Grafana Plugin is a constituent of the **Logging, Monitoring and Alerting (LMA) Toolchain** map.
+The InfluxDB-Grafana Plugin is a key component of the LMA Toolchain project as shown in the figure below.

 .. image:: ../images/toolchain_map.png
    :align: center